jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 Once the service worker is installed and ready to take control of clients, we'll get an `activate` event.
 Here we'll clean up any caches that may be left over from old service workers.

 Finally, let's look at the `fetch` event, where the magic really starts happening.
-The `fetch` event acts as an intermediary between a client request and the servers response, it contains important information about the request being made.
+The `fetch` event acts as an intermediary between a client request and the servers response.
 For example:

 ```js